Usaamakhan/replit-twibbon/REPORT_SYSTEM.md

 ### Scenario 3: Minor Issue / Warning
 1. Review reported content
-2. Content is borderline but not severe
+2. Content is borderline but not severe enough for removal
 3. Click "Warn Creator/User"
 4. Confirm action
 5. Warning saved to database
 6. User receives warning notification
-7. Content may stay visible or hidden depending on current state
+7. **Content restored to active** (unhidden if was auto-hidden)
+8. User can continue but warning is tracked for future reference

 ---